sayannath/Backend-Docker/README.md

 # Backend-Docker

-### Node, MongoDB and Redis best practises with Docker
+### Node, MongoDB and Nginx best practises with Docker

 ## Commands